ctu-mrs/mrs_gazebo_common_resources/src/sensor_and_model_plugins/README.md

 ### Description
 - Simulates a Realsense D435 RGB-D camera sensor in Gazebo.
 - The original plugin has been extended to publish tranform message on topic `/tf_gazebo_static`.
 To make this transformation visible in ROS use our [Static transform republisher plugin](../world_plugins/README.md#static-transform-republisher-plugin) in your `world` definition.
-- A "realistic" mode with more noise and virtually reduced resolution may be activated using the `useRealistic` flag in the `session.yaml` file.
+- A "realistic" mode with more noise and virtually reduced resolution may be activated using the `realistic` flag in the `session.yaml` file.

 ### Usage
 The parameter configuration can be found in [mrs_uav_gazebo_simulation](https://github.com/ctu-mrs/mrs_uav_gazebo_simulation/tree/master).